ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+IF I SHOULD DIE.
+If I sholdn ,l *- .5.
+My friends would look upon my quiet face
+Before they layed It in its resting place,
-ath had left it almost fair!
+And deem that death had left it almost fair!
 And, lavin. .,,w-white flowers against my hair,
 Would smooth it down in tearful tenderness,
 And fold my bands wfth lingering caress,